campbell-frost/supacrud/README.md

-# supaCRUD
+# supacrud

-supaCRUD is an in progress command-line interface tool designed to generate CRUD (Create, Read, Update, Delete) operations for your Supabase database tables in TypeScript projects.
+supacrud is an in progress command-line interface tool designed to generate CRUD (Create, Read, Update, Delete) operations for your Supabase database tables in TypeScript projects.

 ## Installation

-To install supaCRUD, make sure you have Node.js and npm installed, then run:
+To install supacrud, make sure you have Node.js and npm installed, then run:

 ```bash
 npm install -g supacrud